MaxRonce/GABOR45/readme.md

 - Dependency installation.
 - Running tests.
 - Lint ```nx run GABOR45:lint```
-- Generating documentation.
 - Creating and storing artifacts.
-To view the results of the latest builds, visit (link to the CI dashboard).

 ## Contributing
 To contribute to this project, please follow our detailed contribution guide in CONTRIBUTING.md.